HISTORY & SALVAGE OF THE SS REGINA

 The discovery of the freighter’s anchor chain payed out across the bottom helped establish that the Regina had already come to anchor before it foundered.
 The ship having been anchored, coupled with the fact that her engine room telegraph was found set in the “STOP” position, and the fact that no collision type damage of any type was found, and the fact that both her life boats were missing, were important clues to the cause of the ship’s actual loss.
 The inescapable conclusion is that the Regina foundered at anchor after her crew had abandoned ship.

 The Regina had not been sunk in a collision as had been thought at the time of her loss.
 The towering seas had simply been too great for the ship to survive.
-The Regina’s captain stayed and went down with his ship, after the others had abandoned her.
-Captain McConkey’s body floated ashore the following spring.
+The Regina’s captain and crew must have realized she was doomed and abandoned her.

 The confusion over the Regina’s final fate was caused when the bodies of her crew washed ashore on the same stretch of beach as the bodies of the crew of another vessel lost in the same storm.
 The other vessel was the Charles S. Price, a bulk ore carrier, with a load of coal.
 At least one of the dead from the Price was wearing a life jacket from the Regina.
 The natural question was how had it happened?.